cpagniel/FishOASIS/software/FishOASIS_software.md

 # FishOASIS Software Installation Instructions
 Installation instructions for software needed on Raspberry Pi A+ for FishOASIS.

+Note: Before installing the packages below, please ensure that your microSD card has been properly formatted and you have completed the initial setup of the RPi.
+Instructions for formatting the microSD card and the initial setup of the RPi can be found [here](/FishOASIS_microSD_and_initial_setup.md).

 ## Install Packages
 Additional packages have to be installed because the Raspbian OS Stretch Lite was used.
 Use the USB ethernet adapter to connect the RPi to the internet.